-Through aesthetic experiences themselves, or mindful descriptions of their richness, the content at Anxious-Buddha places you in the bond between two creative worlds— the world of natural perception, or what Maurice Merleau-Ponty called naive (pre-reflective) perception— and the world of mental considerations about perceptual content, which tend to cycle back into the ever-refreshing perceptual stream itself, and thereby guide it to completion as a new accomplishment: a full blown content-of-consciousness.
+Through aesthetic experiences themselves, or mindful descriptions of their richness (in the published essay series and other essays), the content of Anxious-Buddha places you in the bond between two creative worlds— the world of natural perception, or what Maurice Merleau-Ponty called naive (pre-reflective) perception— and the world of mental considerations about perceptual content, which tend to cycle back into the ever-refreshing perceptual stream itself, and thereby guide it to completion as a new accomplishment: a full blown content-of-consciousness.

 By virtue of the relationship between the active nature of perception and its conceptual derivatives— thought is always ultimately "about" a metaphysic, even when vigorously proclaimed otherwise.
 It is always addressed beyond itself.
 Yet ironically, it too is a process that does not strictly reside 'outside' of nature, regardless of the assertions it may come to.

 These two domains: the domain of mindfulness in pre-reflective perception and the domain of thought's basic metaphysical trajectory (in the form of an 'as-if' concept and context to construct in a narrative), sets up the antagonistic subject matter— i.e., the Anxious (thought) and the Buddha (perception) of Anxious-Buddha.

 Consciousness itself is a project of the world, meant for a world which it neither embraces nor possesses, but toward which it is perpetually directed.
 (Maurice Merleau-Ponty)